Skip Ribbon Commands

 3. Practicum Phase

-The practicum phase requires the candidate for catechetical certification to be observed and evaluated by certified catechists in a catechetical setting.
-Once the practicum phase is completed, the catechist is eligible to be certified by the archdiocesan Office of Religious Education.
-A final interview concludes the process.
+The practicum phase encompasses observation and evaluation by certified catechists in a catechetical setting.
+Once the practicum phase is completed, the catechist is eligible to be certified by the archdiocesan Office of Religious Education, with the knowledge and consent of the parish catechetical leader and/or pastor, to conclude the process.

-The requirements for certification as a catechist are found in Guidelines for Obtaining the California Catechist Certificate and the California Master Catechist Certificate (English version: See "Personal Qualities of a Catechist" on page 5; Spanish version: See "Cualidades personales del Catequista" on page 8).
+The requirements for certification as a catechist are found in Guidelines for Obtaining the California Catechist Certificate; see "Personal Qualities of a Catechist" on page 5 (English version).
+See "Cualidades personales del Catequista" on page 8 (Spanish version).

 Advanced Ministry Studies